Member Bios

 Charles Walker

 I am a retired professor of psychology.
 I have been an amateur photographer since purchasing a Minolta SLR while in grad school in 1970.
 I like landscape photography because of the natural beautiful places it takes me to.
-However, I recently decided to tinker with IR as vacation from landscape photography, so I am at the middle of the learning curve of landscape photography, but definitely just a beginner IR photographer who dearly needs some guidance and mentoring.
+I am at the middle of the learning curve of photography, I dearly need some guidance and mentoring.

 Gary Potts, APSA, GMPSA, SPSA